-In determining the work scope for this CFA 2023 request, Brinnier & Larios, PC considered and described within their Preliminary Engineering Report two alternatives to address the continued need to further reduce I & I. For this project Brinnier & Larios again considered the various stretches of old sewer main identified by the Engineering Planning Grant Final Report.
-Our engineer identified the sewer mains and manholes on Elting Avenue, Lincoln Place, Hasbrouck Place and South Oakwood Terrace as the areas most in need of replacement or rehabilitation.
-Each alternative considered is summarized below:
+In determining the work scope for this CFA 2024 request, Brinnier & Larios, PC considered and described within their Preliminary Engineering Report two alternatives to address the continued need to further reduce I & I. For this project Brinnier & Larios again considered the various stretches of old sewer main identified by the Engineering Planning Grant Final Report.
+Our engineer identified the sewer mains and manholes on or in (1) a sewer easement on private property between Church Street and Route 32 North, (2) Wurts Avenue, (3) North Front Street (between Main Street to North Chestnut Street, (4) Church Street (between North Front Street and Broadhead Avenue) and (5) Harrington Street as the areas most in need of replacement or rehabilitation.

+Each alternative that was considered is summarized below: